maximecb/noisecraft/README.md

 **NoiseCraft is a work in progress, and we are looking for contributors to help build and debug it**

-NoiseCraft is an open source, browser-based visual programming language and platform for sound synthesis and music making that runs your a web browser, with the goal of creating a community for the open exchange of musical ideas.
-The design is loosely inspired by PureData, Max/MSP and other visual programming languages.
+NoiseCraft is an open source, visual programming language and platform for sound synthesis and music making, with the goal of creating a community for the open exchange of musical ideas.
+The design is loosely inspired by PureData, Max/MSP as well as other visual programming languages.
+NoiseCraft is built on technologies such as the Web Audio and Web MIDI APIs, and runs in a web browser.
 The plan is for the app to remain free to use and ad-free for the foreseeable future.

 <p align="center">
   <img width="800" src="doc/screenshot.png">